Parashat Pekudei: Exodus 38:21- 40:38

 G-d’s Presence fills the newly-constructed Mishkan, thus forgiving the Jewish [Israelite] People for their sins, and we even get a glimpse of their method of travel- packing up whenever the Shechina left the Mishkan, and settling down on its command.

-While this must have been very gratifying for the People on many levels, something isn’t entirely clear to the casual reader- Why is Sefer Shemot, which started with the Jews [Hebrews] in Exile in Egypt, ending now?
+While this must have been very gratifying for the People on many levels, something isn’t entirely clear to the casual reader- Why is Sefer Shemot (Book of Exodus), which started with the Jews [Hebrews] in Exile in Egypt, ending now?
 The Jews [Israwelites] are well clear of Egypt, but have not yet reached their final destination.
 Why would a book titled Sefer Hage’ulah (the Book of the Redemption) end at such a seemingly arbitrary place?

 Ramban, in his introduction to Sefer Shemot, answers:

 …” [Shemot] begins with the names of those who descended to Egypt and their counting, even though it was already written (in Parshat Vayechi), since their descent was the beginning of the exile- it all started from that.

 The exile was not complete until the day they returned to their place and settled in the ways of their forefathers.
 When they left Egypt, even though they had left slavery, they were still considered exiles, for they were in a land not theirs, confused in the desert.
 And when they came to Mt.
 Sinai, built the Mishkan, and G-d’s Glory rested amongst them, then they had returned to the ways of their forefathers, who also dwelled with G-d, so they were thought to be redeemed.
 Therefore, this book finishes with the completion of the Mishkan and G-d’s glory resting among them.” (רמב”ן: הקדמה לספר שמות)